danforthcenter/phenome2020-workshop/README.md

 ### Session 2: Deep Learning using Deep Plant Phenomics

-This hands-on section will guide participants through training a deep convolutional neural network for counting wheat heads in aerial field images using the [Deep Plant Phenomics]() software.
+This hands-on section will guide participants through training a deep convolutional neural network for counting sorghum panicles in aerial field images using the [Deep Plant Phenomics]() software.

 Instructor: Jordan Ubbens (University of Saskatchewan)